neptune-ai/neptune-client/docs/index.rst

 What is Neptune client?
 =======================

-`Neptune client <https://github.com/neptune-ml/neptune-client>`_ is open-source, Python library that allows you to communicate with Neptune platform directly from your code.
+`Neptune client <https://github.com/neptune-ml/neptune-client>`_ is open source Python library that allows Users to integrate their Python scripts with Neptune.

 .. note:: Make sure to `register to Neptune <https://neptune.ml/register>`_, to use it.